bjornharrtell/presentations/foss4g/2017/vectortiles/PITCHME.md

 ST_AsMVT is an aggregate function to encode a set of rows with transformed geometry + attributes into the binary vector tiles format.

 The initial version of ST_AsMVT took a SQL string as input and queried it internally.
-It was Paul's suggestion to make it an aggregate function which required some deep diving into PostgreSQL internals.
+It was Paul's suggestion to make it an aggregate function which required some deep diving into Postgres internals.

-So I reworked the implementation into these two functions to make it explicit that there is a geometry transformation step which is most likely also the most computation intensive step because it includes checking and correcting geometry validity.
+The initial implementation was only a single function, ST_AsMVT, but at some point Blake Thompson from Mapbox informed me that the vector tile specification require geometry to be OGC valid and even if your input geometry is valid it can become invalid when transformed to the local coordinate space of a vector tile.
+So I reworked the implementation and split it into two functions to make it explicit that there is a geometry transformation step.
+This has the additional benefit that ST_AsMVTGeom should be able to take advantage of the new Postgres parallel capabilities, though I have not tested this myself.

-Mapbox has their own library https://github.com/mapbox/wagyu to support the needed geometry transformation.
-It would be interesting to integrate into PostGIS but not trivial as it's written in a modern variant of C++.
+I use PostGIS functions that in turn uses GEOS for ST_AsMVTGeom to clip and correct geometries.
+Mapbox has their own library https://github.com/mapbox/wagyu with similar functionality.
+I think it would be interesting to integrate this into PostGIS at some point with the potential of being quite a bit faster.

 ---

-### Bonus function
+### Function for Geobuf

 * <a target="_blank" href="https://postgis.net/docs/manual-dev/ST_AsGeobuf.html">ST_AsGeobuf</a>
 * Similar to GeoJSON but more compact